 chocolate and cinnamon

-The B locus (B stands for brown, or possibly black) is responsible for the colors chocolate and cinnamon.
-These colors arise from modifications of eumelanin, the black pigment, so they are referred to as black-based.
+The B locus (for brown) is responsible for the colors chocolate and cinnamon.
+These colors arise from modifications of eumelanin, the black pigment, so they are considered black-based.

 The B locus has three alleles.
 B is associated with black pigment, and is the most dominant allele.
 Chocolate color, associated with the b allele, is caused by production of a brown pigment instead of black.
 Cinnamon is a lighter brown or reddish-brown, and is associated with the b1 allele, which is recessive to both the B and b alleles.